Articles

 Section 2.
 Membership Duration and Renewal

 The term of membership in APIC and the Chapter shall be determined by the Board of Directors of APIC from time to time.
-Tenure of membership shall be based on the anniversary date at which a member joins APIC.
+The tenure of membership shall be based on the anniversary date at which a member joins APIC.
 Procedures for renewal of membership shall be as determined by the Board of Directors of APIC from time to time.

 Section 3.
 Membership in Local Chapters